Uzair-Manzoor/Awesome-Books-ES6/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-**[Awesome Books]** is a small project to help master basic javascript concepts eg classes objects, arrays, and dom manipulation
+**[Awesome Books]** Is the project in which Awesome books app code is restructured.
+The goal is to make it more organized by using modules while practicing the ES6 syntax.

 ## 🛠 Built With <a name="built-with"></a>